 Residential aged care provides accommodation and care at a facility on a permanent or respite (temporary) basis.
 Permanent care is intended for those who can no longer live at home due to increased care needs, while respite provides a break from normal living arrangements.

-Home support (Commonwealth Home Support Programme) provides entry-level support at home for people as well as their carers.
+- Home support (Commonwealth Home Support Programme) provides entry-level support at home for people as well as their carers.
 Services available through home support include domestic assistance, personal care, social support, allied health and respite services.

-Home care (Home Care Packages Program) provides different levels of aged care services for people in their own homes.
+- Home care (Home Care Packages Program) provides different levels of aged care services for people in their own homes.
 It is targeted towards people with needs that go beyond what home support can provide.
 Ongoing services are available to keep people well and independent (such as nursing care), stay in their home (through help with cleaning, cooking and home maintenance) and remain connected to their community through transport and social support.

 There are also several types of flexible care available that extend across the spectrum from home support to residential aged care, including:

 To access government-funded aged care services, people undergo an assessment of need.
-These processes assess people’s circumstances and care needs and, where relevant, approve them for particular aged care services.
+These processes assess people’s circumstances and care needs and, where appropriate, approve them for particular aged care services.
 They also refer people to service providers.